 Warm a little Face Finish between your fingertips before smoothing across your skin, focusing on the oiliest areas.
 For most people this will be your forehead, nose and chin.

-Take 1 to 2 pumps of BFF Rebalance and use either your fingers, or a brush, to apply to your face.
+Take 1 to 2 pumps of BFF All Day and use either your fingers, or a brush, to apply to your face.
 If you’re using your fingers, pat, press and push the product into your skin for long-lasting coverage.
 If you’re using a brush, buffing and blending will have the same setting effect.

 If needed, smooth an additional amount of Face Finish over your T-zone, to really dull down shine.